apache/flink/docs/dev/libs/gelly/graph_generators.md

 ## Hypercube Graph

-An undirected graph where edges form an n-dimensional hypercube.
+An undirected graph where edges form an `n`-dimensional hypercube.
 Each vertex in a hypercube connects to one other vertex in each dimension.

 <div class="codetabs" markdown="1">